mkpharez/footzMagartee/index.md

 I am an accredited Associate Android Developer by Google with a passion for creating and Testing Android Apps.

+This is my official Website for Hosting Projects and Documentation.

 You can find me and view my Projects on, GitHub Pages [*mkpharez](https://github.com/mkpharez).

 Feel free to collaborate with me on Code or as B/S Patner.